-If your workers’ compensation claim is currently open (active), the types of workers’ compensation benefits you will regularly receive depend greatly on whether you are able to return to work in some capacity, including light duty positions offered by your employer.
+The types of workers' compensation benefits you'll receive depends on whether you are able to return to work in some capacity, including light duty positions offered by your employer.

 Your medical bills will be paid as they are incurred.
 Your doctors will bill your employer or your employer's workers' compensation insurance company directly.
 If the bills are for treatment related to your industrial injury, and are a covered treatment in your state, you should not be required to pay for the treatment.
 The amount of your medical bills does not impact the amount of time loss benefits or loss of earning power benefits you are eligible to receive.